-Membership.
+8.10 NOTIFICATION OF THE DECISION AND EFFECTIVE DATE OF MEMBERSHIP.
 The Secretary-General shall inform the applicant State of the decision of the General Assembly.
-If the applicant is approved, membership shall become effective on the date on which the General Assembly makes its decision on the applicant.
+If the application is approved, membership shall become effective on the date on which the General Assembly takes its decision on the application.